denis-yuen/write_api_experiment/README.md

 - Dockstore server-url

   The Dockstore tutorial earlier would've specified the server-url alongside the token.
 Unless you're running your own dockstore webservice, the Dockstore production server-url is "https://www.dockstore.org:8443" and the Dockstore staging server-url is "https://staging.dockstore.org:8443".
 Note this down, it will also later be used in the Write API client properties file.
+- Quay.io integration

+  In order to publish to Dockstore, Quay.io must be linked to Dockstore.

 - Write API web service URL